Toward Safe and Energy-Efficient 5G NR V2X Communications in Rural Environments: Simulation Results

 \section{Simulation Results}

 This section provides the simulation results, which are progressively structured to build on each other’s insights.
 We begin by analysing \( D_{\mathrm{comm}} \) to determine the safety-critical communication threshold for the upcoming simulation traffic scenarios.
 Subsequently, the next simulation evaluates the effectiveness of different $\mathrm{SCS}$ settings.
 Based on this, an analysis of $P_t$ under different traffic conditions is investigated.
-The next simulation focuses on analysing $\mathrm{MCS}$ effectiveness while the final simulation campaign explores the energy consumption analysis, incorporating optimised communication control factors derived from the findings of the previous simulations.
+The next simulation focuses on analysing $\mathrm{MCS}$ effectiveness while the final simulation campaign explores the RF energy consumption analysis, incorporating the performance evaluation of communication control factors derived from the findings of the previous simulations.